cedricbonhomme/cedricbonhomme.org/content/contact.md

 ## Instant messaging

-I only communicate my [Matrix](https://matrix.org) identifier with relatives.
+I only communicate my [Matrix](https://matrix.org) and [Signal](https://signal.org) identifiers with relatives.
 But you can still request.

 ## … or just follow